Article written by Elisa - Travel Writer & Local in France

 Saint-Quentin (Aisne) is one of the main Hauts-de-France destinations for architecture passionate.
 Saint-Quentin is a listed Town of Art and History in the Picardie historical region that boasts an impressive collection of architecture with buildings of Gothic, Neo-Classical, and Art Déco styles.

 The Flemish-inspired Main Square is dominated by the Flamboyant Gothic-style façade of the Town Hall.
 This façade is adorned with 173 sculptures illustrating scenes from the life of the town!

-The Armistice which marked the end of the First World War was signed in the Forest of Compiègne, and visitors still can see the railway carriage in which the Armistice was signed.
+The Armistice, which marked the end of the First World War, was signed in the Forest of Compiègne, and visitors can still see the railway carriage in which the Armistice was signed.

 The Remembrance Trail, a circuit linking Albert and Péronne (two symbolic towns of the Great War), enables visitors to discover the main sites of remembrance on the Western Front in the Somme.

 Meters below the ground in Arras, there’s is an old labyrinth of chalk tunnels where the citizens took shelter.
 From these tunnels, the Allied forces coordinated the Battle of Arras in 1917.
 And just outside the city are memorials, cemeteries, and thought-provoking museums.

 During the Second World War, Dunkirk in the Nord department was the site of the famous evacuation of British and French forces to the UK in Operation Dynamo in 1940.